Community Development Volunteers for Technical Assistance

-They were established in 1988 and have been a HelpAge Affiliate since 2004.
+They were established in 1988 and have been a HelpAge network member since 2004.
 The chair of HelpAge Ghana's board is Professor Nana Araba Apt who is also a HelpAge International Global Ambassador.

 Founded in 1982, HelpAge Kenya (HAK) is a non-governmental development organisation that champions the rights of poor and disadvantaged older people in Kenya.
 HAK was a founding member of the HelpAge International global network when it was set up in 1983.

 HAK's programmes include supporting older people living in Kibagare, one of the most deprived areas of Nairobi.
 Many older people in Kenya care for children orphaned by HIV and AIDS and live in abject poverty.
 HAK supports them through a range of shelter and livelihoods programmes which help to improve their financial and social security.